 An even more extreme (and straightforward) interview technique consist in a “test day”, or a “test hour”.
 It is a great hiring technique for restaurants, fast food chains, language schools, etc.

-Of course you should not expect them to be super fast and effective (it is their first day after all), but how they work and act (and deal with a pressure of the first day) should help you to decide whether it makes sense to hire them or not.
+Of course you should not expect them to be super fast and effective (it is their first day in work after all), but how they work and act (and deal with a pressure of the first day in new environment) should help you to decide whether it makes sense to hire the person or not.

 Bottom line: Nothing tells us more about someone’s ability to handle the job than actually letting the person to do the job.
 Practical interviews or test days are not as common as other forms of hiring new employees, but “the results” of them are clear and easy to interpret.

 Choose one of the techniques, or combine more of them in your interviews, or hire a recruitment consultant to help you with the task of hiring new employees.